 In that example, notice the balance between sharing and talking.
 You’re leading with questions and then adding responses of your own that tell them about you.

 A common mistake is to ask questions you’re supposed to ask, and then not be very interested in the answer.
 Instead, ask questions to truly learn about someone and pay close attention to their answers.

 Conversations get more enjoyable when you ask open-ended questions.
 Anything that can be answered with more than yes/no is a good start.

 Here’s an example, “What were you up to this weekend?” can inspire a more interesting conversation than “Was your weekend good?”.

 All your questions shouldn’t be open-ended.
 They take more energy to answer.
 Use them occasionally when you want more elaborate answers.

-More in this article to find out how to never run out of things to say.
+More in this article to find out how to keep a conversation going.